halfer/cd-demo-container/README.md

 * PHP for scripting
 * The built-in PHP web-server
+* GitHub for version control (obviously `;-)`)
-* Docker to run the container
+* Docker to containerise the app
+* Alpine Linux as a lightweight container OS
 * Docker Swarm to run multiple containers in a service
 * HTTP Health-checks to help Docker maintain availability
 * CircleCI for integration
 * GitLab as a Docker image registry
-* Alpine Linux as a lightweight container OS
 * Vultr as a cloud Linux host
 * Git tags as an auto-deployment trigger

-If you're learning any of these things, but want to change something, feel free to clone and swap!
+If you're wanting to get this project working, but want to change individual things, go right ahead.
+For example, you could use a different Git host or Docker registry without much bother.
+The only thing that would need much more work to swap is CircleCI, since the configuration file is specific to their system.

 How it works
 ---